abinit/abinit/doc/mkdocs-tutorials/rf2.md

 There, one finds, the phonon free energy, the phonon internal energy, the phonon entropy and the phonon heat capacity.

-Do not forget that we are working in the harmonic approximation; beyond some temperature, anharmonic effects will have a sizeable contributions.

 The atomic temperature factors can also be computed.
 An example is presented in tests/v5, test 22 .

+!!! important

+    Do not forget that we are working in the harmonic approximation; beyond some temperature, anharmonic effects will have a sizeable contributions.